saloiofun/Hangman-Game/README.md

 After the user wins/loses the game should automatically choose another word and make the user play it.

-A song will be played when the user guesses their word correctly
+A song will be played when the user guesses their word correctly.